syncfusion-content/maui-toolkit-docs/maui-toolkit/Circular-Charts/Tooltip.md

 . . .
 PieSeries series = new PieSeries();
 series.EnableTooltip = true;
-series.TooltipTemplate = chart.Resources["tooltipTemplate"] as DataTemplate;
+series.TooltipTemplate = chart.Resources["tooltipTemplate"] as DataTemplate; // Set a custom tooltip template from the chart's resources
 . . .

 this.Content = chart;